chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ### Debugging

-- Initially configured with all recommended debugging settings enabled
+- Initially configured with all recommended debugging settings enabled.

 ### Multi-Boot